When will students receive information about Orientation?

 Why is orientation 2 and 1/2 days long?

-We realize that 2 and 1/2 days is a big commitment from both parents and students.
-Going to college is a very big step in a person's life and during orientation, we want to make that transition as smooth as possible.
+We realize that 2 and 1/2 days is a big commitment for all attending.
+Going to college is a very big step in a person's life and during Orientation, we want to make that transition as smooth as possible.
 We have those 2 and 1/2 days jam-packed with activities, informational meetings, and social events.

-The Closing Ceremony ends around noon.
+The Closing Ceremony ends around 12:30 pm.
 We ask that the students and parents be checked out of the residence halls by 2 p.m.

-Are parents encouraged to attend orientation with their student?
+Are parents/family members/guests encouraged to attend Orientation with their student?

-Yes!
-We strongly encourage parents to accompany their student at orientation.
-Bradley provides many activities specifically for parents to attend.
-You will have the opportunity to meet other parents who are going through the same experience.
-Parents will attend a luncheon with the Academic Deans and other university administrators, meet with the Vice President for Student Affairs and attend various support sessions such as Financial Assistance, Smith Career Center and the Center for Learning Assistance.
+Absolutely!
+Bradley provides many activities specifically for parents/family members/guests to attend.
+You will have the opportunity to meet others who are going through the same experience.
+Parents/family members/guests will attend a luncheon with the Academic Deans and attend various support sessions such as Financial Assistance, Smith Career Center and the Center for Learning Assistance.

-Parents can lodge in a separate residence hall on campus or they may choose to stay in a hotel.
+Parents/family members/guests may lodge in a residence hall on campus (except August session) or they may choose to stay in a hotel.
 We invite you to learn more about Bradley and the university experience with your student.

-Will students and parents see much of each other during orientation?
+Will students and their parents/family members/guests see much of each other during Orientation?

 Probably not very much.
-Orientation is tightly packed with separate activities for parents and students, but everyone will attend the Opening Ceremony, breakfast on the second and final days, and the Closing Ceremony together.
+Orientation is tightly packed with separate activities, but everyone will attend the Opening Ceremony, breakfast on the second and final days, and Closing Ceremony.

 What should my student bring to orientation?

-All of the students (even local) will be staying in a residence hall during orientation.
-Bedding (sheets) and towels are provided.
+All of the students (even local) will be staying in a residence hall during Orientation.
+Pillow, twin flat sheets, blanket and towels are provided.
 The following items are recommended: